mihaelastefan1/php-intern-2017/README.md

 4. Go to https://github.com/[username]?tab=repositories ([username] is your GitHub username)
 5. Click on the repo "php-intern-2017"
 6. Click "Clone or download" and copy the URL
+7. Clone on local machine

-7a.1 Open Sourcetree and go to File -> Clone/New
+	1. Open Sourcetree and go to File -> Clone/New
-7a.2 Paste the repo URL in the *Source Path* (first input), fill in the *Destination Path* (root folder of the project) and give the project a *Name*
+	2. Paste the repo URL in the *Source Path* (first input), fill in the *Destination Path* (root folder of the project) and give the project a *Name*
-7a.3 Click Clone
+	3. Click Clone
-7b.[ or useUse Method #1] (https://confluence.atlassian.com/sourcetreekb/clone-a-repository-into-sourcetree-780870050.html)
+	4. [or use Use Method #1] (https://confluence.atlassian.com/sourcetreekb/clone-a-repository-into-sourcetree-780870050.html)